tcheneau/wiredto154/README.md

 Ensuring that the simulation runs in a timely manner
 ----------------------------------------------------

-It could be when number of nodes increases that the simulation will run to slowly to produce meaningful results.
+When number of nodes increases, it might happen that the simulation runs to slow to produce meaningful results.

 Building networks using Wiredto154
 ----------------------------------